Who can apply for DAP funding?

 Funding is available on a not-for-profit basis to community groups, NGOs and other entities registered in Pakistan.

 There is no minimum amount that a single DAP project can receive but the maximum is AUD 60,000 over the life of the project.
 Projects of a lower value (up to AUD 40,000) are highly encouraged.
 DAP partners are encouraged to contribute to at least 25 per cent of the total project cost.
 Activities can run up to a maximum of two years.

-DAP projects cover a range of sectors such as education, health, water and sanitation, environmental protection, women's empowerment and gender equality, supporting people with disabilities, economic livelihoods, and human rights.
+The preferred and priority sectors for DAP projects this year are climate change and gender.
 DAP projects engage a wide range of partners including community groups, non-government organisations, educational institutions and local governments.

 The DAP summary information can be reviewed here: https://dfat.gov.au/people-to-people/direct-aid-program/Pages/direct-aid-program.aspx

 The DAP Committee will assess the applications against the following criteria:

 - the costs and the development benefits of the project;

 - whether it has achievable and sustainable outcomes;

 - the soundness of the project's objectives and design;